Table of Contents

 }

-Note, paste the code carefully, no semicolons or commas should be missed.
-Otherwise, errors will emerge and code does not work.
+Note, Paste the code carefully, and no semicolons or commas should be missed.
+Otherwise, errors will emerge and the code will not work.

-Secondly, we are guiding you to add a field for capturing Mobile number in the checkout form.
+Secondly, we are guiding you to add a field for entering the Mobile number in the checkout form.
 Copy the following code and paste it to the functions file.

 add_filter( 'woocommerce_billing_fields', 'our_new_field' );